Everything we know about the Delphi murders and arrest of Richard Allen

 Police gave the description of the man as a white male aged between 16 and 40 years old, between 5’ 6” and 5’ 10” in height and weighing between 180 and 200 pounds.

-Multiple police sketches were circulated of a man matching the description of the man in the footage.
+Two police sketches were circulated of a man matching the description of the man in the footage – one in 2017 and one in 2019.
+Mr Allen appears to bear a likeness to the sketches.

 Who is Richard Allen?

-It is not clear what information has led to Mr Allen’s arrest now, more than five years on from the 2017 slayings.
+It is not clear what information has led to Mr Allen’s arrest and charges now, more than five years on from the 2017 slayings.

+Before his sudden arrest, Mr Allen’s name was never publicly linked to the case.

-At the time of the murders, Mr Allen would have been 44 years old.
+At the time of the murders, he would have been 44 years old.

+He appears to have no prior criminal record though jail records list him as also going by the alias of Craigh Ross Rentfrow.

-The 50-year-old is a local resident of Delphi, where the teenage girls lived with their families.
+The 50-year-old is a local resident of Delphi, the small, close-knit town of around 3,000 people.

+His family home is less than a five-minute drive away from where the bodies of Libby and Abby were found, residing in a neighborhood southwest of the Monon High Bridge.

-He is married and works as a pharmacy technician, receiving his most recent pharmaceutical licence in February 2018 – one year on from the murders.
+Married to his wife Kathy with whom he shares an adult daughter, Mr Allen is a trained pharmacy technician, receiving his most recent pharmaceutical licence in February 2018 – one year on from the murders.

+“We are shocked and saddened to learn that one of our store employees was arrested as a suspect in these crimes.
+We stand ready to cooperate with the police investigation in any way we can.”

+Local residents also reacted with shock when news broke on Friday of his arrest, saying that he seemed “like a normal guy”.

 “When I will go into CVS as a customer myself, he would say ‘do you need any help?’
-I would be like ‘no’,” said Chandler Underhill, the manager of the local Brick & Mortar Pub, where he said Mr Allen was a regular.
+I would be like ‘no’,” Chandler Underhill, the manager of the local Brick & Mortar Pub, where he said Mr Allen was a regular, told Fox59.

 “Just like a normal guy that I’ve seen for the last couple years, not really thinking anything.”